sagemath/sagewiki_to_gh-2022-10-10/days26/projects.md

   * get included in sage itself

   * make a big table or something?
 Rachel: "I would love to find a curve with p-rank 0 and a-number 1.
-I did genus 4 and p=3."
+I did genus 4 and p=3." [[attachment:Examplesg4p0a1.sws|Some examples]]

 == Making Drew Sutherland's smalljac code usable in Sage and extending Kate's data ==